multycloud/multy-docs/docs/getting-started.md

 - Export the access key and secret through their respective environment variables, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 - Add the `access_key` and `access_secret` to the Terraform AWS provider block through Terraform variables

-You can read how to setup the provider through the terraform [docs](https://registry.terraform.io/providers/multycloud/multy/latest/docs).
+You can read how to setup the provider through the Terraform [docs](https://registry.terraform.io/providers/multycloud/multy/latest/docs).

 #### Generate Azure credentials